 The main ones are listed below.

 Easter Monday commemorates the resurrection of Jesus Christ on the third day after the Passion.
-Many baptisms are celebrated on Easter Weekend and families come together to attend the vigil mass and share a feast on Sunday.Third Monday in April: Sechseläuten (Burning of the Böögg, local event)
+Many baptisms are celebrated on Easter Weekend and families come together to attend the vigil mass and share a feast on Sunday.Third Monday in April: Sechseläuten (Burning of the Böögg, local)

 To usher in spring, Zurich's guilds parade in medieval costumes through the city's streets.
-Celebrations culminate at 6 p.m. with the ringing of all the city bells and the burning of the Böögg, a huge figure of a snowman prepared with explosives, thus driving out winter.May 1: Labour Day (national holiday) August 1: National Day (national holiday)
+Celebrations culminate at 6 p.m. with the ringing of all the city bells and the burning of the Böögg, a huge figure of a snowman prepared with explosives, thus driving out winter.May 1: Labour Day (national) August 1: National Day (national)

 Commemorates the founding of the Swiss Confederation on this day in 1291.
 An evening cruise on Lake Zurich is the best way to see bonfires and fireworks.
-Other highlights include official ceremonies, concerts and activities for children.Late September–early October: Zurich Film Festival (local event)
+Other highlights include official ceremonies, concerts and activities for children.First week in September: Zurich Film Festival (local)